 Walking around can work up a thirst and a hunger, and Disney Springs offers many family-friendly dining.
 Start walking and you’ll find everything from casual to fine dining, ice cream to Irish pubs.

 Foodies are already rejoicing and ready to sample all the new delights in 2018.
 Disney Springs will debut eight more dining options.
 The Edison, along with Maria & Enzo’s Ristorante, Enzo’s Hideaway and Pizza Ponte are scheduled to open early in 2018, while Terralina Crafted Italian, Wine Bar George, Jaleo and Wolfgang Puck Bar & Grill are set to debut later on in the year.

 TIP: To ensure you get a seat at your favorite restaurant, be sure to make a reservation through your My Disney Experience app, online or by calling 407-WDW-DINE (939-3463).
 We tried to visit T-REX without a reservation and it was more than an hour wait — not fun with hungry kids!

 Retail therapy is at every corner of Disney Springs.
-The granddaughter created her own T-shirt at Disney Design-a-Tee.
+My grandkids loved creating their own T-shirts at Disney Design-a-Tee.

 7. Boat Ride to/from Disney Springs

-Disclaimer: Walt Disney World hosted our multigenerational family for #DisneyGrandAdveneture; opinions expressed are my own.
+Disclaimer: Walt Disney World hosted our multigenerational family in 2016 for #DisneyGrandAdveneture and again in 2018 for #DisneySMMC; opinions expressed are my own.